 This warranty is extended to the original purchaser and any succeeding owner for products purchased for home use within the USA.
-In Alaska, the warranty excludes the cost of shipping or service calls to your home.
+If the product is located in an area where service by a GE Authorized Servicer is not available, you may be responsible for a trip charge or you may be required to bring the product to an Authorized GE Service Location for service.
+In Alaska, the warranty excludes the service calls to your home.